 Since the closure of the cement factory, agriculture is the main source of income; farming poor rocky soil for ever declining yields.
 As a result, many adults of working age have been forced to move to the city, leaving behind a population of children and the elderly.

-Thanks to the drive and vision of a member of the teaching staff, we have been working in Baiwan since 1998.
-Starting out with an annual community service visit for quest week, this has expanded to include fundraising, a Christmas trip and other return visits from current and former students.
+Thanks to the drive and vision of a member of the teaching staff, we have been working in Baiwan since 1998 offering the communities’ children English lessons.
+Starting out with an annual community service visit for Quest Week, this has expanded to include fundraising, a Summer trip and other return visits from current and former students.

 - Classroom maintenance and covered walkways.